dz4k/denizaksimsek.com/entries/2024/biber-s-day-out.md

 ![biber and other cat stood on staring at each other](/assets/photos/IMG_20240414_185856436.jpg)

-I'm not an animal behaviorist and couldn't tell you if they were flirting or getting ready to fight.
+I'm not an animal behaviorist and I couldn't tell you if they were flirting or getting ready to fight.

 ![the two cats started walking in a circle still not taking their eyes off each other](/assets/photos/IMG_20240414_190258381.jpg)